 - an ability to take a calculated gamble

 - an organisational culture which values staff ideas.

 Click here to read about some of the innovations that have won past awards.

-The winning individual/team receives a cheque for $1,500 and a certificate, and the winning organisation receives an engraved wall plaque, as well as up to $1,500 to cover the costs of sending one or more representatives to the English Australia Conference to accept their award at the English Australia Conference gala awards dinner.
-The winning organisation will be able to use the award logo on its promotional material.
+The winning individual/team receives up to $1,500 to cover costs of sending one or more representatives to the English Australia Conference to accept the award at the English Australia Conference gala awards dinner, to be held on 21 September 2017 in Adelaide.
+They will also receive a framed certificate and will be able to use the award logo in their email signature.
+The winning institution receives an engraved wall plaque and will be able to use the award logo on its promotional materials.